Chief Executive Officer

 In 2022 Max moved to Darwin with her partner.
 She intends to stay.

-Tina moved to Darwin in May 2022 to work with NTMHC in the role of Communications and Advocacy Officer.
+Tina moved to Darwin in May 2022 to work with NTMHC in the role of Communications and Advocacy Coordinator.
 Her background spans across a range of industries including employment services, community development, environmental and cultural advocacy, with extensive experience working and living in remote communities in Central Australia.
 Tina has worked as a Communications Specialist, Employment Consultant, Group Facilitator and Operations Manager, and loves to engage diverse audiences and communities to work together to achieve greater social, mental and physical well-being and equity for all.

 She holds a BA in Anthropology which she completed at the University of Victoria, in Canada, and later trained as Journalist/Photojournalist and a Holistic Wellness Coach.
 She is passionate about all things related to communications, health and wellness, social advocacy and diversity, and enjoys using social media, writing and videography to inspire, share stories and information and to raise awareness.
 When she is not working, she loves exploring new mountain bike trails, running, swing dancing, playing her guitar, and spending time in the beautiful outdoors.